 - Greek Yogurt.
 My healthy stand-in for sour cream.
 It’s another creamy element that gives the slaw body and a slight tanginess.

 - Hot Sauce.
 For a subtle kick of heat.
 Add more if you like your tacos extra spicy.
+(Spicy salmon fans, don’t miss this Blackened Salmon and this Spicy Salmon Recipe.)

 - Tortillas.
 Both flour and corn tortillas make an excellent vessel for serving the salmon and slaw.